Fundamental group scheme

 In mathematics, the fundamental group scheme is a group scheme canonically attached to a scheme over a Dedekind scheme (e.g. the spectrum of a field or the spectrum of a discrete valuation ring).
 It is a generalisation of the étale fundamental group.
-Although its existence was conjectured by Alexander Grothendieck, the first proof if its existence is due, for schemes defined over fields, to Madhav Nori.
+Although its existence was conjectured by Alexander Grothendieck, the first proof of its existence is due, for schemes defined over fields, to Madhav Nori.
 A proof of its existence for schemes defined over Dedekind schemes is due to Marco Antei, Michel Emsalem and Carlo Gasbarri.